-Techniques for Assisting the Aging-The Three Rs: Reality Orientation, Remotivation, Reminiscing

-The three Rs of group work with the aging person are the focus of the course.
+Techniques for Assisting the Aging-The Three Rs: Reality Orientation, Remotivation, Reminiscing aging person are the focus of the course.
 The purpose is to provide three techniques that assist in improving the quality of life for the aging person through group activities.
 Concepts include selecting groups, developing a leader's sensitivity and empathy, and evaluating outcomes of specific activities in relation to reality orientation, remotivation and reminiscing.
-(Prerequisite: upper division standing or consent of instructor.)
+(Prerequisite: Upper division standing or consent of instructor.)